 Write your product description uniquely.
 Create a brand tone of voice that fits your brand's personality.

-It will help guide your content creation moving forward, including blog posts, social media posts, emails, etc. It also gives you a baseline for how to write each piece of copy so that it sounds natural and not forced or unnatural.
+It will help guide your content creation going forward, including blog posts, social media posts, emails, and more.
+It also gives you a baseline for writing each piece of copy so it sounds natural, not forced or unnatural.

 Your brand voice is the personality that defines your business.

 It can be playful or serious, funny or informative, formal or casual.
-The way you define your brand's voice and turn your customers into your brand advocates.
+The way you define your brand's voice is to turn your customers into your brand advocates.

-Use this tone when writing all of your copy, including product descriptions.
+Use this tone for all your copy, including product descriptions.

 3. Show, don't tell